ma16/rpio/cc/Console/Pwm/README.md

 ### DMA

 DMA writes 32-bit words into the FIFO.
 A DMA signal line (DREQ=5) is provided to pace the data transfer.

+### Clock Source and Frequency

+The datasheet simply states:

+**PWM clock source and frequency is controlled in CPRMAN.**

+It doesn't say what *CPRMAN* is or how to set it.
+And the Raspberry Pi Foundation announced there won't be an update of the datasheet.
+That would make the whole PWM peripheral quite useless for application developers.

+Luckily there are people who dug into the topic a bit deeper.
+It is assumed that *CPRMAN* is the abbrevation for *Clock Power Reset MANager*; which isn't much help either.
+However, the people contributing to the eLinux provided a description for the [clock-manager](../Cm) peripheral (CM) which holds, besides others, also two registers for the PWM clock.

 ## Synopsis